 The book will contain hundreds of secret codes to be cracked.
 Your job: to prove that the internet hasn't turned your gray matter into mush by solving the puzzles.
 Hack the comedic stylings of social media sensations Tim Siedell (@badbanana), Jason Sweeney (@sween), Alice Bradley (@finslippy), and many others, including stand-up comedians, authors, behind-the-scenes TV writers, as well as my favorite everyday funny people.
 Maybe you!
 These are not your typical newspaper cryptograms.
 These solutions will actually make you laugh out loud.
 And by that I mean audible sounds of unbridled mirth.
 None of this silent LOL crap.

 codeSparrow can't wait to get started.
-He's been pooping on everybody's car all month in anticipation.
-The book is expected to be released in late 2015. codeSparrow has asked that all bird feeders remain fully stocked between now and then.
+He's been pooping on everybody's car all week in anticipation.
+The book is expected to be released in Spring 2016.
+In the meantime, codeSparrow has asked that all bird feeders remain fully stocked.

 It's Christmas Eve!
 Also known as the time you finally remember all the people you forgot to buy gifts for!